silug/puppet-adcli/README.md

 ## Overview

-This module will install the adcli package and Join Active Directory using adcli.
+This module will install the [adcli][0] package and Join Active Directory using adcli.

 ## Usage